Published on October 10, 2016

 The war would go on for one and a half more years.
 Against all odds, both pilots, “Rosie” Rosenthal and “Pappy” Lewis, would survive their full tours.
 All of the men that flew with them that day made it through.
 Rosenthal, who had been a lawyer before the war, and his trusted copilot, “Pappy” Lewis, served together in the War Crimes Commission that prosecuted Nazi war criminals at Nuremburg after the war.
 Both sat in on the hearings of Hermann Goering, the once-vaunted former head of the Luftwaffe.

 During their service, both earned many medals and awards.
 For the mission over Münster, Rosenthal was awarded the Silver Star.
 Both men would return and build lives and families after the war and only rarely talk of their experiences.
 They considered themselves to be just the lucky ones who survived.
-Typically of the men of the “Greatest Generation”, they never put much stake in the claims that they were heroes.
-As much as any other men, those who made up the crew of “Royal Flush” and “Rosie’s Riveters” were the heart and soul of the 100th Bomb Group.
+The men of the “Greatest Generation” never put much stake in the claims that they were heroes.
+As much as any other, those who made up the crew of “Royal Flush” and “Rosie’s Riveters” were the heart and soul of the 100th Bomb Group.

 From its first mission on June 25, 1943, to its final mission on April 20, 1945, the 100th BG lost 229 aircraft, in which 768 men perished (KIA and MIA).
 An additional 939 men bailed out and were made prisoners of war.
 Thus, of the 1,707 men who were lost or captured throughout the entire war, 130 were lost just from that single mission over Münster — nearly 8%.